By AlaskaWatchman.com

 “How do we declare a statue’s application unconstitutional, when we don’t have a government entity who is using it that way?”
 Henderson asked Kendell.

-Kendell initially implied that the court could rule against the homeschool families, who were reimbursed by the districts for expenses at private and religious schools.
+Kendall initially implied that the court could rule against the homeschool families, who were reimbursed by the districts for expenses at private and religious schools.

 Justice Winfree broke in.

-Kendell conceded the point.
+Kendall conceded the point.

-Kendell admitted that plaintiffs could not sue the parents, but the court could rule that the use of reimbursement funds for private schooling was unconstitutional.
+Kendall admitted that plaintiffs could not sue the parents, but the court could rule that the use of reimbursement funds for private schooling was unconstitutional.

-Later, however, Kendell appeared to contradict himself when he suggested that, in cases involving gifted or special needs students, districts might be justified in reimbursing parents for using homeschool allotments at private educational institutions.
+Later, however, Kendall appeared to contradict himself when he suggested that, in cases involving gifted or special needs students, districts might be justified in reimbursing parents for using homeschool allotments at private educational institutions.
 Those instances, however, should be very narrow, Kendell claimed.

 Justice Henderson said that line of reasoning suggests “the importance of having the school districts apart of this suit, so they could explain whether or not that is why they allow certain types of spending.”